 PCC 4057 is laying over at Cottage Grove and 115th before heading north on route 4.
 (Railway Negative Exchange Photo)

 St. Louis-built PCC 4056, signed for route 4 – Cottage Grove, has just crossed the Chicago River.
 While the iconic Wrigley Building and Tribune Tower are at rear, the Sun-Times building (1958) had not yet been built when this picture was taken.
 Note a Chicago Motor Coach bus at rear.
 CTA purchased Motor Coach’s assets as of October 1, 1952, probably not too long after this picture was taken.
+In the 1950s, some Cottage Grove cars (usually signed as Route 38) went north of the river and terminated at Grand and Navy Pier.
 (Railway Negative Exchange Photo)